TianYao12/nba/README.md

 If the user's session is present, the user is authenticated and the page will be updated for every request made, allowing the page to display the latest NBA news

-Some pages are fetched at request time using getServerSideProps while some pages are fetched client-side
+Some pages are fetched at request time using getServerSideProps while some pages are fetched client-side I also added some translation to Chinese just for fun